hideodaikoku/silent-valley/content/blog/01-plunge/index.md

 > Hop.
 Skip.
 Turn and jump.
 That's it.
 I got it.

-And like that, **Chi** found her way from one ledge to another.
+One step at a time, **Chi** found her way from one ledge to another.

 One step at a time to the top of the first set of stairs of **the_spiral**.

 ![spiral](./spiral.png)

-One step at a time, **Chi** slowly climbed the spiral.
 Each step seemed to get easier and easier.
-After the first ten, she made it to a landing.
+After the first ten ledges, she made it to a landing.

-> okay, so the landing doesn't move. phew. at least I can rest for a while
+> "okay, so this landing doesn't move", she thought.. "phew. at least I can rest for a while"

 She turned back and glanced to see that she had lit up a path before her.
 It was faint, but she could now see the forms of the spiral more clearly.